 I hate starting to read a blog post just to realize that the author is an idiot, so here are a few highlights from my resume to prove that I know what I’m talking about.
 I am extremely blessed with the family, education as a homeschooler, and work environment I’m in, so don’t worry if you don’t have as much work experience as me yet.
 You can still learn to be a talented graphic designer.

 - I am an 18-year-old soon-to-graduate high school senior and have done the following:

-- Drawn from an early age (you can see some of my artwork at my other blog Originalities)
+- Drawn from an early age

 - Worked in software design since age 14

 - Was the graphic designer for my high school FIRST robotics team the Wired Wizards for 3 years (created their logo and entire brand from our founding year in 2012 to my senior year in 2015)

 - Started many side projects (such as my old Etsy shop, where I illustrated custom Moleskine notebooks)

 - Started freelancing for graphic design in 2015